What It’s Like to Make an Adoption Plan

 pregnant woman thinking about adoption

-“When I got pregnant again, I couldn’t afford to be a mom to yet another child.
+“”When I got pregnant again, I couldn’t afford to be a mom to yet another child.
 I wanted this baby to have a good life with every opportunity she could get.
-So, I ended up making an open adoption plan because I needed to know what was going on in my baby’s life and how she’s doing.
-I love that I have the ability to keep in contact with my daughter throughout her life!
+So, I made an open adoption plan because I needed to know what was going on in my baby’s life and how she was doing.
+I love that I can keep in contact with my daughter throughout her life!
 I feel secure knowing that she’s being well taken care of.”

 ❤️❤️❤️